 The conversation that unfolded on Facebook Saturday night is part of a larger symptom of vitriolic social media posts and events surrounding school boards, thanks to the left’s urgency in indoctrination into such concepts as universal (rather than choice) masking, social distancing, critical race theory, social emotional learning, and mandated vaccinations.

-Weld Re-4, like almost every other district in the nation at present, sees voters joining one or many of several conservative or freedom-based groups that advocate for medical choice and fight against such concepts as critical race theory and its disguised elements.
-Guardians of RE-4 hosts a Facebook group as well as local events to raise awareness and funding for such causes.
+Weld Re-4, like almost every other district in the nation at present, sees voters joining one or many of several conservative or freedom-based groups that advocate for medical choice and fight against such concepts as critical race theory and its disguised elements. hosts a Facebook group as well as local events to raise awareness and funding for such causes.

 Not only are school board meetings open and accessible- they’re often seen as the battleground for good versus evil- the common mom and her common child versus the giant, woke unions…flushed with deep, dark blue money and ready to indoctrinate the average mom’s child into believing he should be forced to receive a vaccination he doesn’t believe in, or forced to believe he’s racist because he was born with white skin.